kdeldycke/awesome-falsehood/readme.md

 ## Video Games

 - [The Door Problem](https://lizengland.com/blog/2014/04/the-door-problem/) - All the things you have not considered implementing for your doors in games.

+## Web

+- [Falsehoods about REST APIs](https://web.archive.org/web/20201112010147/http://slinkp.com/falsehoods-programmers-believe-about-apis.html) - Pitfalls to be mindful of when creating and documenting APIs.
+- [URLs: It's complicated…](https://www.netmeister.org/blog/urls.html) - There's a lot of components in an URL, and all have their own logic.
+- [The Hidden Complexity of Downloading Favicons, Told in 15+ Edge Cases](https://www.simplecto.com/complexity-downloading-favicons-told-in-15-plus-edge-cases/) - Downloading that little icon you see in you browser tabs should be a simple exercise.
+It turned out to be a lot more complicated than you think.
+Be vigilant that you are not shaving a Yak.

 ## Contributing